Image Alt

 Commit to Your Gum Health

-Our dentists serving Plantation and Greater Fort Lauderdale, FL, have years of experience treating different stages of gum disease.
+Our dentists in Plantation serving Greater Fort Lauderdale, FL, have years of experience treating different stages of gum disease.
 You can trust that we’ll take good care of your smile.
 Call Barr Dental Group today at (954) 327-7400 to request an appointment.